 20. Use elf as a tree topper

-OK, so we admit that our elves are not the most angelic of creatures at times, more often that not causing mischief.
-But over the holiday season – they are undoubtedly the star of the show.
-So give them the best seat in the house and put them in the spotlight by using them as Christmas tree topper.
+We can admit that our elves are not the most angelic of creatures at times, more often that not causing mischief.
+But over the holiday season — they are undoubtedly the star of the show.
+So give them the best seat in the house and put them in the spotlight by using them as Christmas tree toppers.

 21. Prepare for Elf's exciting exit